fsantanna-uerj/serrapilheira/Submissao/final.md

 The protocol example illustrates a scenario for a busy node in a mesh network, which keeps the radio on 100% of the time, being unable to save much energy.

-As we already mentioned on the mid-term report, the results are preliminary and should be taken with a grain of salt.
+As we already mentioned on the mid-term report, the results are preliminary.
-We stll did not evaluate complex applications, which will demand substantial work until we consider a full publication comprising our three original goals.
+We still did not evaluate complex applications, which will demand substantial work until we consider a full publication comprising our three original goals.

 ### Goal 4 - Training and Education